fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 **Reasoning:** The Authenticity Layer is the living heart of the work.
 It must be shared but not exploited.
 The personal testimony is irreplicable and must be treated with respect.

 **Attribution Notice:**
-“The Authenticity Layer of The Scaling Law was established by Fisseha Huluka.
-The documented 67‑day kundalini awakening and JWST convergence are integral to the work’s provenance.”
+“The Authenticity Layer of The Master Φ-Scaling Equation was established by Fisseha Huluka.
+The documented 67‑day coherent Φ-wave activation and JWST convergence are integral to the work’s provenance.”

 **Restrictions:**
 - No commercial use of the personal testimony is permitted